 For now, the School of Nursing will honor TEAS version V scores from no more than five (5) year prior to the admission term or the new version Once the scaling method changes in Fall 2017, this FAQ will be updated with new policies, and candidates will be notified in their reminder email notices of any policy changes as they occur.

 Candidates for the Summer cohorts should take the TEAS for the first time prior to Thanksgiving in order to permit time for retesting, if necessary.
 Candidates for the Fall cohorts should take the TEAS for the first time prior to Spring Break in order to permit time for retesting, if necessary.

-To find your score, review your Individual Performance Profile and locate the column of data called "Adjusted Individual Score."
-Remove the % sign, keep the decimal places, and sum your four (4) bold section scores; do not round up or down.
-This is your score.
+To find your score for TEAS version V: 1) review your Individual Performance Profile and locate the column of data called "Adjusted Individual Score"; 2) remove the % sign and keep the decimal places; and, 3) sum your four (4) bold section scores (do not round up or down).
+This is your score for our program's admission process.
 We do not use the composite score in the top right-hand corner of the report as it does not calculate from the four sections equally; instead, it places greater emphasis on certain sections and is not used by our program.